tamtran2885/cypress-practice/readme.md

 - Cypress does not use Selenium.
 - Focuses on doing end-to-end testing well.
 - Cypress works on any front-end framework or website.
-- Tests are only written in Javascript.
+- Tests are only written in Javascript/Typescript.
 - Cypress is all in one: all-in-one testing framework, assertion library, with mocking and stubbing, all without Selenium.
 - Cypress is for developers (for unit and integration testing) and QA engineers (functional testing or API testing).
-- Cypress runs much, much faster.
+- Cypress runs faster.

 ### 5. Features